 Stunning fireflies amongst the berembang trees catching the attention of the travellers

 Only a mere 9km from Kuala Selangor, Kampung Kuantan is one of the spots where you can view the mesmerising light show by the fireflies in the evening.
 The journey is just slightly over an hour by car.
 Opening hours of this attraction are from 8.00pm to 10.30pm daily (except for rainy days).
 Here, you can hire a local boatman as your guide and he will arrange a cruise on an eco-friendly rowing boat.
 This boat takes you up along one side of the river and returns on the other side.
 Each boat is charged at RM50 and can fit up to 4 people.
 There are also several nice seafood restaurants nearby such as the more known Restoran Kuala Selangor at Pasir Penambang.
-Check out Adventoro's Kuala Selangor & Fireflies River Cruise that includes the wonderful firefly experience at Kampung Kuantan.
+Check out Adventoro's Kuala Selangor & Fireflies River Cruise that includes a magical boat ride and lovely seafood dinner to end the night with at Kampung Kuantan.

 Searching for fireflies in the night

 About 15 minutes from Kampung Kuantan, lies the Fireflies Park Resort in Kampung Bukit Belimbing, where firefly tours are run privately every night.
-These tours commence around 7 pm and last for 30-45 minutes.
+The operating hours of the fireflies tour starts at 7 pm and last for 30-45 minutes.
 The last tour is usually at 10 pm but it may vary depending on the weather.
-The cost of the ticket is RM15 per pax on electric boats instead of man-powered boats.
+The cost of the ticket for the Kuala Selangor fireflies tour is RM15 per pax on electric boats instead of man-powered boats.
 These boats are environmentally friendly as they run on batteries and are very silent, in order to help preserve the Fireflies Sanctuary ecosystem.
 Each boat provides a hard canopy and each person who boards the boat will be equipped with a life jacket.
 The tour takes you up along one side of the river and comes back on the same side.
-No pictures are allowed to be taken as to not disturb the fireflies.
+While there are no specific written rules for the fireflies sighting tour, no pictures are allowed to be taken as to not disturb the fireflies.
 Further along the river, be mesmerised by the swarm of fireflies near the Berembang trees.